carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-cffs.md

 The motivation to adopt and integrate CFF into lesson metadata and to make lessons citable is first and foremost to give the many contributors, editors, and lesson maintainers credit and hopefully more visibility for their work (which is sometimes paid but often on volunteer basis).
 Lessons can then be cited and their contributors can point to these on their CVs to highlight their work and the reach of their work.

-The second motivation is that by assigning a digital object identifier (which is persistent) to lessons we have a chance to make the material more persistent and findable beyond the lifetime of projects.
+The second motivation is that by assigning a digital object identifier to lessons we have a chance to make the material more persistent and findable beyond the lifetime of projects.
 Many projects are limited in time and we wish to avoid that knowledge and lessons simply disappear when a project website is discontinued.

 Citation File Format was conceived to describe software and data, and it is sometimes not obvious how it should translate to "creative" outputs like lessons.
-Nevertheless, Open Source lessons like those created by the CodeRefinery and Carpentries communities are similar to software projects in many of the ways that matter for CFF: they have a commit history, an open license, multiple versions, publicly-accessible repositories, etc. Another similarity to software and data projects is that it is often not clear how Open Source lessons should be cited by those who have used and benefitted from them.
+Nevertheless, Open Source lessons like those created by the CodeRefinery and Carpentries communities are similar to software projects in many of the ways that matter for CFF: they have a commit history, an open license, multiple versions, publicly-accessible repositories, etc. Another similarity to software and data projects is that it is often not clear how Open Source lessons should be cited by those who have used and benefited from them.
 The growing ecosystem of tools and platforms that support CFF lead us to conclude that adopting the format is the sensible choice when providing citation information for our lessons.

 ## Towards FAIR metadata for lessons